YannaSmid/MirrorMode/README.md

 # Mirror Mode: Your Biggest Enemy is Yourself

-## Master's Thesis by Yanna E. Smid
+## Game Environment Code by Yanna E. Smid